-Anita Madhava, MS
+Anita Madhava, MA Therapist

 Professional Background

-I work with children, adolescents, and adults, tailoring my approach to where each person is in their life and what they need in the moment.
+I work with children, parents, adolescents, and adults, tailoring my approach to where each person is in their life and what they need in the moment.
 I integrate evidence-based and holistic modalities, including CBT, Acceptance and Commitment Therapy (ACT), somatic approaches, mindfulness, and relational work.
 I also incorporate nervous system–focused practices to support regulation and integration.

 I support individuals navigating stress, anxiety, depression, grief, trauma, and life transitions, as well as those experiencing a quieter sense of disconnection from themselves or others.
-I pay close attention to how these experiences show up in the nervous system—whether as overwhelm, shutdown, restlessness, or feeling stuck—and we work together to build awareness, regulation, and a sense of internal safety.
+I pay close attention to how these experiences show up in the nervous system; whether as overwhelm, shutdown, restlessness, or feeling stuck and we work together to build awareness, regulation, and a sense of internal safety.

 Alongside my clinical training, I hold an advanced certificate in Yoga and Meditation, with a specialization in Cancer Yoga and Yoga Nidra (non-sleep deep relaxation).
 This training continues to inform my work, particularly in supporting nervous system regulation, mind-body awareness, and deeper states of rest and healing.